Pulmonary surfactant (medication)

 Pulmonary surfactant is used as a medication to treat and prevent respiratory distress syndrome in newborn babies.

 Prevention is generally done in babies born at a gestational age of less than 32 weeks.
 It is given by the endotracheal tube.
 Onset of effects is rapid.
 A number of doses may be needed.

 Side effects may include slow heart rate and low oxygen levels.
 Its use is also linked with intracranial bleeding.
 Pulmonary surfactant may be isolated from the lungs of cows or pigs or made artificially.

 Pulmonary surfactant was discovered in the 1950s and a manufactured version was approved for medical use in the United States in 1990.
 It is on the World Health Organization's List of Essential Medicines.

 Medical uses

 Pulmonary surfactant is used to treat and prevent respiratory distress syndrome in newborn babies.
 Prevention is generally done in babies born less than 32 weeks gestational age.
 Tentative evidence supports use in drowning.

 Surfactant administration can also be effective in meconium aspiration syndrome where it has been shown to help lower length of stay.

-For patients with acute respiratory distress syndrome (ARDS), surfactant has not been shown to reduce mortality.
-However, it may be beneficial in those with COVID-19 associated ARDS.